Huotes/CommitMaker/README.md

 Chuck Norris is the only known mammal in history to have an opposable thumb.
 On his penis.

 Chuck Norris doesn't throw up if he drinks too much.
 Chuck Norris throws down!

+Chuck Norris destroyed the periodic table, because Chuck Norris only recognizes the element of surprise.